Products Showing Parts for — {{ active_vehicle.name }}

 History/General Info

-For the second half of the 1998 model year, Dodge made some major mechanical changes to Cummins-powered trucks.
-Ram 2500/3500 trucks maintained their signature body style with some slight cosmetic changes but received a new modified version of the 5.9L 24V Cummins engine.
+For the second half of the 1998 model year, Dodge made some major mechanical changes to their diesel-powered trucks.
+Ram 2500/3500 trucks maintained their signature body style with some slight cosmetic changes but received a new modified version of the 5.9L diesel engine.
 Leading the field and competition in horsepower and torque has played an important role throughout the history of the automotive industry, none more so than the ultra-competitive diesel marketplace.
-This ultimately helped lead to the introduction of the 24 valve 5.9L Cummins.
+This ultimately helped lead to the introduction of the 24-valve diesel engine.

-The major upgrade added to the 5.9L Cummins midway thru 1998 (or 1998.5 as it is often referred to) was doubling the number of valves in the cylinder head from 2 valves to 4 valves per cylinder.
-The combination of increased valves, as well as an enhanced fuel system, significantly increased airflow, provide more precise fueling, all while delivering more horsepower and torque.
-Incorporating 4 valves per cylinder not only gave the 5.9L Cummins more power but also provided enhanced throttle response and a broader torque curve.
+The big upgrade on the 5.9L diesel engine midway thru 1998 (or 1998.5 as it is often referred to) was doubling the number of valves in the cylinder head from 2 valves to 4 valves per cylinder.
+The combination of increased valves, as well as an enhanced fuel system, significantly increased airflow and provided more precise fueling, all while delivering more horsepower and torque.
+Incorporating 4 valves per cylinder not only gave the engine more power but also provided enhanced throttle response and a broader torque curve.

-Maintaining the legendary Cummins level of reliability was another major focus when redesigning the 5.9L.
+Maintaining the legendary level of reliability was another major focus when redesigning the 5.9L.
 The existing cast-iron block and cylinder head were already proven commodities and were more than capable of handling the increase in power.
-The forged steel crankshaft and connecting rods were also carried over from the 12 valve Cummins engine due to their durability.
-The fuel system was also upgraded to increase performance.
-The mechanical injection pump was replaced with a Bosch VP44 electric pump.
-The new electronically controlled VP44 injection pump was responsible for pressurizing the fuel, controlling the injection timing, and monitoring fuel flow.
+The forged steel crankshaft and connecting rods were also carried over due to their durability.
+The fuel system was upgraded to increase performance with a new fuel injection pump that replaced the Bosch VP44 pump.
+In addition, the new electronically controlled VP44 injection pump was responsible for pressurizing the fuel, controlling the injection timing, and monitoring fuel flow.

-While the injection pump on the 24 valve Cummins was electric, the injectors remained mechanical.
-These high-pressure mechanical injectors were redesigned to inject fuel into the center of the piston.
-With the new centrally located fuel injectors, the piston fuel bowls were redesigned to match the injector’s new spray pattern.
-The 24V 5.9L Cummins continued to utilize the Holset HX35W turbocharger until 2001-2002 when trucks with automatic transmissions were fitted with the Holset HY35W.
+While the injection pump on the 24-valve was electric, the injectors remained mechanical.
+The high-pressure mechanical injectors were redesigned to inject fuel into the center of the piston.
+In addition to the new centrally located fuel injectors, the piston fuel bowls were redesigned to match the injector’s new spray pattern.
+The 24V engine continued to utilize the Holset HX35W turbocharger until 2001-2002 when trucks with automatic transmissions were fitted with the Holset HY35W.

 24V 5.9L Cummins